Select Page

 Union Pacific spokeswoman Meg Siffring said in an email that “beer inside some of the boxcars was discharged into a creek and traveled downstream about a mile.
 Union Pacific’s Hazmat team is working to contain and remove the beer.
 The incident has been reported to the Arkansas Game and Fish Commission and the Dept. of Environmental Quality as some fish have perished.
 The cause of the derailment is under investigation.”

 Vacuum trucks were brought in to suck up the contaminated water, collecting about 6,000 gallons.
-Additional pumps would be added in the coming days to aerate the waterway, but state biologists said they continued finding more dead fish each day, totalling about 400 by May 29.
+Additional pumps would be added in the coming days to aerate the waterway, but state biologists said they continued finding more dead fish each day, totaling about 400 by May 29.
 They also discovered dead mussels, crayfish and turtles.
 Attorneys for Union Pacific requested the state keep any dead fish for legal reasons.

-Word that beer was in many of the boxcars spread through the community, with the Hempstead County Sheriff’s Office posting to social media on May 30 that its deputies and Union Pacific Railroad Police “have been stationed at the site to deter any looting of the cargo.You will face trespassing and theft of property charges if you enter the feed mill lot or take anything from the site of the derailment.”
+Word that beer was in many of the boxcars spread through the community, with the Hempstead County Sheriff’s Office posting to social media on May 30 that its deputies and Union Pacific Railroad Police “have been stationed at the site to deter any looting of the cargo.
+You will face trespassing and theft of property charges if you enter the feed mill lot or take anything from the site of the derailment.”

-The sheriff’s office also said a recent Facebook post claiming there was “free beer” at the site was not true, and asked people to stay away as the railroad and contractors where “have heavy machinery and workers trying to clear the site and it is not a safe environment for anyone not involved in the cleanup.”
+The sheriff’s office also said a recent Facebook post claiming there was “free beer” at the site was not true and asked people to stay away as the railroad and contractors “have heavy machinery and workers trying to clear the site and it is not a safe environment for anyone not involved in the cleanup.”

 Crews worked in extreme heat for several days to remove the damaged rail cars and clear the tracks.

-Workers methodically removed the pickup tracks from the auto racks and stacked them in neat piles.
+Workers methodically removed the pickup tracks from the autoracks and stacked them in neat piles.

 With tracks reopened, a train passes through the site of the derailment on June 16, 2024.